scholarslab/scholarslab.github.io/collections/_posts/2011-10-18-prism-images-and-binaries.md

 title: Prism, Images and Binaries
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- Visualization and Data Mining
+- visualization and data mining
-- praxis program
+- praxis
 ---

 Several of us were recently asked to come up with sample texts to use for a simulated Prism experiment.
 As the token art historian of our group, I volunteered to find an example that included images as well as text.
 My initial efforts were spent imagining how I would use Prism as a teaching tool in an art history course.
 I thought that the clear cut nature of prism,  i.e. its requirement that the reader/viewer make a sharp distinction between ideas, would be a great method to teach students about their own preconceptions with regard to art.
 For example, I am very interested in what a crowd sourced application could tell us about what a group of students believe are the formal qualities that represent "Islamic" or "Christian" art or architecture.
 Another simple example might be for a group of students to mark up images that appear "Eastern" or "Western," or more problematically, "Oriental" versus "Occidental."
 How would the crowd mark up a series of deliberately multicultural images if a variety of the above terms were offered as markers?